 Take action to increase awareness about HIV/AIDS.

-- Partner with a local health center to offer free HIV testing at your worksite or organization.
+- Partner with a local health center to offer free HIV testing at your workplace or organization.

 - Host a forum with a local public health official to discuss HIV prevention and the stigma surrounding HIV/AIDS.